emberjs/guides/source/localizable/tutorial/subroutes.md

 });
 ```

-You will notice that `this.route('show')` is nested within our `rentals` route.
+Our new route is nested within our `rentals` route.
-This tells Ember that it is a sub-route and must be accessed through `localhost:4200/rentals/show`.
+This tells Ember that it is a sub-route and will be accessed through `localhost:4200/rentals/show`.

-In order for us to tell the application which rental we want to access, we need to replace the `show` route path with the ID of the rental listing you are viewing.
+To tell the application which rental we want to access, we need to replace the `show` route path with the ID of the rental listing.
-In addition, we will want to simplify the URL for the user so that they can access the information for a specific rental by browsing to `localhost:4200/rentals/id-for-rental`.
+We also want to simplify the URL so that it looks more like this: `localhost:4200/rentals/id-for-rental`.

-To do this, we modify our router as follows:
+To do that, we modify our route as follows:

 ```app/router.js{+5}
 Router.map(function() {